 If you’ve ever seen an episode of “America’s Next Top Model,” you know that it isn’t all about standing around looking pretty.
 Modeling takes a lot of work!
-Are you interested in becoming a model, but you aren’t sure where to start?
-These nine steps are sure to start you on the right food down that runway.
+Are you interested in becoming a model, but you aren’t sure where to begin?
+To become a model in NYC, you need to perfect your walk, practice your smize, stay fit, have a beauty routine—and, eventually, find an agent.
+Follow these nine steps to start off on the right foot.

 1. Work the runway.